-The EUR/AUD pair represents under 1% of all Forex transactions and is a minor or cross pair.
-This currency pairing is most impacted by any change in the price of gold as Australia is the third biggest world gold producer.
-Therefore, it the price of gold declines, the value of the AUD will decrease.
-The Australian Dollar is also strongly positively correlated to the New Zealand Dollar due to New Zealand being the nations favourite trading partner due to the proximity of the two countries.
-If the economy of Australia is functioning healthily, New Zealand imports to Australia increase, having a beneficial impact upon Australia’s economic growth.
-The Euro’s role on the evolution of this currency pair is less prominent, however any economic data release within the Eurozone has a clear impact upon the EUR AUD pairing.
-The EURAUD pair is always quoted to 4 decimal places, although some brokers quote with 5.
+The EUR/AUD pair represents under 1% of all Forex transactions, and is a minor or cross pair.
+This currency pairing is most impacted by any change in the price of gold, as Australia is the third biggest world gold producer.
+Therefore, if the price of gold declines, the value of the AUD will decrease.
+The Australian Dollar is also strongly positively correlated to the New Zealand Dollar due to New Zealand being the nation’s favourite trading partner, due to the proximity of the two countries.
+If the economy of Australia is functioning healthily, New Zealand’s imports to Australia increase, having a beneficial impact upon Australia’s economic growth.
+The Euro’s role in the evolution of this currency pair is less prominent; however, any economic data release within the Eurozone has a clear impact upon the EUR/AUD pairing.
+The EUR/AUD pair is always quoted to four decimal places, although some brokers quote with five.
 The floating exchange rate is subject to supply and demand on the Forex market.
-Both the Australian Central Bank and European Central Bank intervene only rarely to change the price of this pairing, however any decision taken by either of the two central banks will impact strongly upon the currencies.
+Both the Australian Central Bank and European Central Bank intervene only rarely to change the price of this pairing.
+However, any decision taken by either of the two central banks will impact strongly upon the currencies.

 The Eurozone Economy and the EUR

-The Euro first came into being in 2002 as the single currency for eleven EU nations (more about the Euro here).
+The Euro first came into being in 2002 as the single currency for 11 EU nations (more about the Euro here).
 Over time, other countries have also chosen to adopt the Euro, increasing the current total of countries within the Eurozone to 16.
-The Euro is the 2nd most frequently traded currency on the foreign exchange market, representing around 40% of all transactions per year.
-The Euro is controlled by the ECB (European Central Bank) and they hold responsibility for making all decisions over monetary policy.
+The Euro is the second most frequently traded currency on the foreign exchange market, representing around 40% of all transactions per year.
+The Euro is controlled by the ECB (European Central Bank), which holds responsibility for making all decisions over monetary policy.
 The world’s biggest economic region is the EU (European Union) with a GDP of more than $13 trillion.
-The economy of the EU has a strong focus upon the service industry, but manufacturing also has a significant role to play.
+The economy of the EU has a strong focus on the service industry, but manufacturing also has a significant role to play.
 When the EU has strong economic activity, the EUR will become stronger, whereas if there is a slowing down of activity in the Eurozone, the Euro naturally weakens.
-The Euro has a unique position within the Forex market as it represents the currency of numerous countries rather than a single nation.
-The Euro is the one currency which has been adopted by the 16 different nations which make up the EMU (European and Economic Monetary Union), sometimes known as the Eurozone.
-There are sometimes disagreements which occur between the various governments within the European Union about the union’s future course or its monetary policies.
+The Euro has a unique position within the Forex market as it represents the currency of numerous countries rather than of a single nation.
+The Euro is the one currency that has been adopted by the 16 different nations that make up the European Economic and Monetary Union (EMU), sometimes known as the Eurozone.
+There are sometimes disagreements that occur between the various governments within the European Union about the union’s future course, or its monetary policies.
 When these economic arguments arise, the Euro usually weakens.
 The countries that are currently part of the Eurozone include:

 - Austria, Cyprus, Belgium, France, Finland, Greece, Germany, Luxembourg, Italy, Ireland, The Netherlands, Malta, Slovakia, Portugal, Slovenia and Spain.